Cyphernk13/Akio/README.md

-# Akio - Your Friendly Discord Bot
+# Akio - A Cute Discord Bot

-Welcome to Akio, the ultimate Discord bot that brings fun, interactivity, and utility to your server! 🎉
+Meet Akio, a Discord bot that brings fun, interactivity, and utility to your server! 🎉

 ## Help Commands